Deng16800/trait_environment_interaction/README.md

 All parameter estimates are presented in the link scale.

-## Model
+## Recruitment model
-"model_code.R" is the R file that run boral model
+"recruitment_model.R" is the R file that run boral model

 It include two scales (20 m and 10 m)